 Contraindications to the practice of Mula Bandha:

-• pregnancy and menstruation;
+• Pregnancy and menstruation;

-• high blood pressure;
+• High blood pressure;

-• Piles in the acute phase;
+• Hemorrhoids in the acute phase;

-• infectious diseases of genital organs;
+• Infectious diseases of the genital organs;

-• inflammation of the prostate gland;
+• Inflammation of the prostate gland;

-• headache.
+• Headache.

 The root lock is mentioned in many yogic texts that emphasize its importance.
 This practice plays a key role in the performance of pranayamas and asanas.